Introduction to Interior Design Finishes

-Here you will find every aspect of interior design and decorating finishes.
-Below is an introduction to get you thinking about interior finishes.
+Here you will find every aspect of interior design finishes.
+Below is an introduction to get you thinking about interior decorating finishes.

 What they are?
 Where they go and why we select them?
 Additional pages will feature the different types of finishes available, ranging from floor finishes, wall finishes and decorative paint finishes, fabrics and metals.
 You name it we cover it here at interiordezine.com.

 Introduction to interior decorating finishes for the home